Centrifugal Puzzle Box -

 contains embedded within it, using a special wax that is trapped within the keyring during the 3D printing process, a QR code and the word 'CLUE' above it (just to make it that bit more obvious), if the user is stuck while solving the Centrifugal Puzzle Box they can choose to reveal this clue by using an IOS device with a camera (iPhone, iPad, iPod Touch 4g) to read the QR code by using a barcode reader application (tested with an app called 'Scan') to reveal the text "A=1 B=2 C=3" on the device's display which should help the user decode the message on the puzzles lid helping them to solve the puzzle and open the lid.The Mechanism -

-The mechanism used inside this puzzle box is a unique one and is best described in the video in the above slideshow, there are six 6mm ball bearings (not included) placed in the slots around the top face of the box, these ball bearings can move freely in their short channels, the lid has corresponding loops that lower into these channels when the lid is placed on.
-Once the lid is placed on and the box is given a shake, the ball bearings should all be at random points in their channels, some will be across these loops in the lid which will stop that loop from being pulled out thus stopping the lid being pulled off thus locking the puzzle.
-When the puzzle is spun, all the ball bearings travel to the outside of their channel so none are obscuring the loops in the lid meaning the lid can now be freely removed thus unlocking the puzzle.Some excess powder from the 3D printing process may be left in the holes around the top face of the puzzle box that the pins in the lid go into preventing the lid from being placed on fully and preventing the puzzle box from locking, this powder can be removed easily by simply using a unfolded paperclip to scrape the powder out of the bottom of the holes and tapping the box upside down to remove the powder.
+The mechanism used inside this puzzle box is a unique and interesting one and is best described in the video below, there are four 6mm ball bearings (not included) which are inserted into the four channels in the side faces of the box, these ball bearings can move freely in their short channels, the lid has corresponding loops that lower into these channels when the lid is placed on.
+Once the lid is placed on and the box is given a shake, the ball bearings should all be at random points in their channels, some will be across these loops in the lid which will stop that loop from being pulled out stopping the lid being pulled off thus locking the puzzle.
+When the puzzle is spun, all the ball bearings travel to the outside of their channel so none are obscuring the loops in the lid meaning the lid can now be freely removed therefore unlocking the puzzle.Some excess powder from the 3D printing process may be left in the holes around the top face of the puzzle box that the pins in the lid go into preventing the lid from being placed on fully and preventing the puzzle box from locking, this powder can be removed easily by simply using a unfolded paperclip to scrape the powder out of the bottom of the holes and tapping the box upside down to remove the powder.

 The distraction sliders may also need a bit of wriggling to get them to start sliding due to trapped powder from the 3D printing process.